 Thermal Imaging as a technology has been widely advertised as a solution to protect workers but is not a requirement of the Governments guidelines.
 So why is Thermal imaging technology playing such a huge role in preventing the spread of Covid-19?

 Worldwide sales of Thermographic temperature screening devices & cameras have increased weekly due to the Covid-19 pandemic’s 1st and 2nd wave this year.
 We will look at Thermal Imaging in closer detail to see why this is the case.

 Thermal Imaging camera manufacturers such as FLIR, Bytonic, Thermoteknix, Hikvision, Dahua, Vodafone, to mention just a few, have adapted to the market conditions by advertising their devices as ‘Temperature detection systems’ suitable in the screening for Covid-19.

-When considering Thermal Imaging camera as a tool to reduce the risk at work, we should be aware that there are different types of thermal cameras for different applications.
+When considering Thermal Imaging CCTV as a tool to reduce the risk at work, we should be aware that there are different types of thermal cameras for different applications.
 Some thermal cameras are used outdoors for security to detect trespassing in a restricted area and some thermal cameras can be used for the testing of building structures, HVAC or electrical cable heat sensing.
 Thermal cameras with temperature detection have been in circulation for many years and further developed to assist in ‘fever detection’.

 Thermal imaging temperature cameras/scanners are focused on detecting ‘body’ temperature or heat.
 It is worth noting that these cameras only detect the surface skin temperature of a person and cannot detect internal core body temperatures.